AniketR10/rune-aniket/release/README.md

 Best regards,

 ## Install
-Run `make install`.
+Run `make config && make install`.
 This will copy the default configuration to $HOME/.sixrc, and a copy of `six`, the editor, and all its plugins to `/usr/local/bin`.
 If you prefer a different directory, you can do so with `make install TARGET=/other`.